jamesmcginnis/crocodile-clock-card/README.md

 ### Neon
 Glowing canvas effects using the accent colour.
 Marker dots and hands are rendered with a multi-layer glow, with a bright white core on the hands for a neon tube effect.
 Works best with a vivid accent colour against a dark dial.

+### Retro
+Vintage-inspired Roman numerals with a warm, aged aesthetic and classic hand styling.

+### Sport
+Bold geometric bar markers with strong contrast hands designed for high-legibility at a glance.

+### Art Deco
+Pointed gold indices tapering to a fine tip, paired with serif numerals at the quarter positions.
+Inspired by 1920s and 1930s decorative design.

+### Celestial
+Multi-pointed star markers at each hour position with a deep-space aesthetic.
+The accent colour drives the star glow.
+Works particularly well with dark dials and gold or warm accent colours.

+### Stargate
+A fully animated gate face.
+Features include:

+- A rotating outer ring of 39 randomised glyph slots
+- Twelve chevrons at the hour positions that glow red as the hour, minute, and second hands sweep over them
+- A chevron pulse every five seconds as the second hand crosses each hour marker
+- A simultaneous all-chevron flash on each new minute
+- A kawoosh burst ripple effect on each new minute
+- A dark perspective-foreshortened water portal with animated silver-crested ripples and a pulsing blue event-horizon rim

 ---

 ## Second Hand Modes